larmRyan/ContainerDNS/README.md

     - Captures packets and communicates with the other modules to make updates to the /etc/hosts file

 3. PopTracker.py
-    - Keep track of containers and threshold for IPs
+    - Keep track of containers and threshold for requests/responses

 ## Install and test (Tested on Ubuntu 18.04)